Real Name | John Carroll O'Connor |

 - Which school did Carroll O’Connor go to?
 Carroll O’Connor attended University of Montana-Missoula, Wake Forest University

-- Carroll O’Connor has 1 child/children
+- Carroll O’Connor is a proud parent of 1 kids

 FAQ